cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 Kotlin can represent numbers through the types Byte, Short, Int, Long, Float, and Double.
 It also supports Char, String, and Boolean.
 ##### Python
+Python supports int, float and complex num types, list, tuple and range sequence types, a string type, a mapping type(dict), binary types and others.

 #### Are both reference and value types supported?
 ##### Kotlin
 Kotlin supports both reference and value tyoes.
 ##### Python
+Yes, but in an unusual way, all variables in python are essentially reference types, but they can behave like either a reference or a value type.
 #### Can new value types be created?
 ##### Kotlin
 Kotlin does not facilitate the creation of basic types.
 ##### Python
+Yes, creating new value types is supported in python.
 ### Classes
 #### Defining
 ##### Kotlin